Looking Ahead of COVID-19

 Sick leave is another policy that companies should consider revamping.
 Many companies provide their employees with a minimum of sick days required to be provided.
 This may discourage employees from taking a sick day and coming into the office when they should not be around others.
 Having more sick days would lead to fewer employees spreading their illness to others.
-If a company cannot afford to allow for more sick days, the work from home policy can act as a substitute to keep the employee working, but also keep their germs away.
+If a company cannot afford to allow for more sick days, the work from the home policy can act as a substitute to keep the employee working, but also keep their germs away.

 There are many companies that require their employees to travel to other locations or clients.
 Due to the coronavirus, both employees and employers are skeptical about continuing this travel.
 Unless absolutely necessary, it is advised that employees find an alternative to traveling such as video conferences with their clients.
-If travel is necessary, employees must follow the CDC recommended guidelines of keeping a six-foot distance of others, washing their hands, and avoiding touching their faces.
+If travel is necessary, employees must follow the CDC recommended guidelines of keeping a six-foot distance from others, washing their hands, and avoiding touching their faces.

 Due to the coronavirus companies have had to complete layoffs in order to keep their company afloat.
 With the fear of another large outbreak occurring again, companies may hesitate to hire any new full-time employees.
 In cases like this, a company needs to decide how viable a position may be.
 If it is a position that can survive through another outbreak, make the hire.
 If there is too much work for current employees to handle, but you are afraid another outbreak would lead to more layoffs, consider hiring temps, interns or part-time employees.